go-llm/llmlite/README.md

 One might start playing with it by simply submitting prompts to ChatGPT API.
 But to utilize LLMs for production-grade projects, a lot of additional features might be needed:

 - 🔭 **Observability** — keep track of prompt performance and latencies by recording LLM execution logs (with potential anonymization)
 - ⚙️ **Better de-coupling** — hardcoding prompts and execution parameters is not a good practice.
-Decoupling them from your code would enable a number of features:
+De-coupling them from your code would enable a number of features:
   - No vendor lock-in
   - A|B testing for prompts/parameters/execution engines
   - Interactions with prompt engineering tools
-- 🚀 **Efficient execution** — to run LLMs fasater and cheaper
+- 🚀 **Efficient execution** — to run LLMs faster and cheaper
   - Caching
   - Rate-limiting
   - Retries